Killing of Greg Gunn

 The killing of Greg Gunn occurred on the morning of February 25, 2016, in Montgomery, Alabama.
 Gunn, a 58-year-old African-American man, was shot and killed near his home after fleeing from a stop-and-frisk initiated by Aaron Cody Smith, a white police officer.
 Smith was charged with murder and indicted by a grand jury in 2016.
 The case came to trial in late 2019 following a change of venue to Ozark, Alabama.
 Smith was found guilty of manslaughter, and, in January 2020, was sentenced to 14 years in prison.

 Background

 Gregory Gunn lived with his mother in the Mobile Heights neighborhood in Montgomery, Alabama.
+He graduated from St Jude High School in 1976 and from Alabama State University in 1981 with a Bachelor's Degree in Accounting and Finance.
+He is also a member of the Kappa Alpha Psi fraternity.
 The neighborhood had experienced a number of burglaries around the time of the incident.
 According to Montgomery Police officer Aaron Cody Smith, Gunn matched the description of a burglary suspect: "dark clothing, black male".

 Confrontation

 Around 3:20 am on February 25, 2016, Gunn was walking home unarmed from a card game when he encountered Smith, who was patrolling the neighborhood.
 Smith stopped Gunn and performed a stop-and-frisk; during the encounter, Gunn fled.
 Smith pursued, initially attempting to use a Taser to disable Gunn, and when that failed he began striking Gunn with his baton.
 According to Smith's later testimony, Gunn then picked up a painter's pole, which caused Smith to fire his service weapon in what he described as self-defense.
 Smith shot seven times, hitting Gunn five times and killing him.